Kroc/v80/bin/wla-dx/README.txt

 ".ACCU 8"
 =========

-Forces WLA to override the accumulator size given with "SEP"/"REP".
+Forces WLA to override the accumulator size given with "SEP" / "REP".
 ".ACCU" doesn’t produce any code, it only affects the way WLA interprets the immediate values (8 for 8 bit operands, 16 for 16 bit operands) for opcodes dealing with the accumulator.